Type of Funding

 - The WISE Summit: Representatives from Award winning projects will present and discuss their work at a dedicated Summit session during the global biennial summit in Doha, Qatar.
 In addition, projects are offered an opportunity to participate in global events organized in collaboration with WISE.

-The 2018 WISE Awards submission procedure accepts both applications and nominations.
-Existing education projects run by any type of organization in any education sector and from any part of the world are eligible.
+The 2019 WISE Awards accept both applications and nominations.
+Existing or ongoing education projects run by any type of organization in any education sector and from any part of the world are eligible.
 Examples of eligible organizations are colleges, universities, academic networks, schools’ consortia, civil society, and community organizations, governments, international agencies, and private-sector companies working in the field of education.

-Projects can also belong to any education sector such as Pre-primary, primary, secondary, tertiary, vocational training, further and higher education, special needs education, education for people with disabilities, informal learning, distance-based, non-formal and lifelong learning.
+Projects can also belong to any education sector such as pre-primary, primary, secondary, tertiary, vocational training, further and higher education, special needs education, education for people with disabilities, informal learning, distance-based, non-formal and lifelong learning.
+Projects from any part of the world can apply or be nominated for the WISE Awards.

 Only 1 application can be submitted for a single educational activity or project.